Ideal Tragic Plot for a Tragedy According to Aristotle

 What Aristotle is saying is that a play should have a good reason for starting where it does and ending where it does.
 The events should follow each other in a logical order, not randomly.
 There should be a clear cause and effect chain in the events of the play.
 Coincidences and irrelevant events should be avoided.

-Plot Should Be an Artistic Whole
+Plot should be an Artistic Whole

 To create a complete artwork, it is important to have a logical connection between different events and situations in the plot.
 According to Aristotle, a plot usually begins with an incident that sets off a process of change, leading to the end.
 This observation aligns with the idea that tragedy portrays a shift from happiness to misery, or the other way around.